nus-cs2103-AY2425S1/ip/README.md

 ### `delete` : Delete a task

-Deletes the specified task from the list of tasks
+Deletes the specified task from the list of tasks.

 Format: `delete INDEX`